 Cryptocurrency is still a largely unregulated and relatively unproven sector.
 For this reason, some say that to call investing in crypto “speculative” is an understatement.

 So why invest in cryptocurrency?
-Certain digital assets and cryptocurrencies, like Bitcoin, have a fixed supply limit—the number of bitcoins that exist in the world will not grow larger.
-In that way, it is considered immune to inflation, vs investments denominated in fiat currency, like stocks or bonds.
-It is also considered a “safe haven” asset.
-For these reasons, it is considered a hedge against inflation.
+Certain digital assets and cryptocurrencies, like Bitcoin, have a fixed supply limit — the number of bitcoins that exist in the world will not grow larger.
+In that way, some crypto proponents consider it immune to inflation compared with investments denominated in fiat currency, like stocks or bonds.
+For these reasons, it is considered a hedge against inflation, though this theory has yet to be proven.

 And then there’s plain old performance.
 In the decade or so since it was founded, Bitcoin has performed better than any other asset.
 That said, prices and exchange rates for Bitcoin and other currencies have varied wildly.
 For example, Bitcoin was valued at more than $14,000 per coin in 2017 before dropping to less than $3,500 per coin by the beginning of 2019.
 And as always, past performance is not an indication of future success.